Mexico City, Mexico, embodies the word megalopolis

 At that time, Calles organized the National Revolutionary Party (PNR), a precursor to the Institutional Revolution Party (PRI), which ruled the country—with sometimes despotic methods—for the seven remaining decades of the 20th century.
 (Mexicans still recall 2 October 1968, when perhaps as many as 400 protesting students were massacred by police near the main plaza.)
 Prosperity returned for a time, thanks in part to the discovery of large oil deposits in the country's south.
 Development focused on the capital, and the poorer suburbs swelled with migrants from the countryside who sought work in the new factories.

 Growth could not be sustained, however, and a series of currency devaluations plus a flight of capital to foreign real estate and banking institutions spread a pall of neglect over the once-elegant city center.
-In 1985, an earthquake killed more than 10,000 people and leveled dozens of buildings, many of which have only recently been rebuilt.
+In 1985, an earthquake killed more than 10,000 people and leveled dozens of buildings.
+In the wake of the tragedy, Mexico implemented stricter building regulations, and these laws have become the foundation for a safer, sleeker skyline.

-In 1997, Mexico City held its first mayoral elections.
+In 2016, Mexico City dropped its federal designation and held its first mayoral elections.
 The political plurality has revitalized the city, and political activism flourishes.
-In 2000, Mexican voters broke the PRI's seven-decade lock on the presidency when they elected Vicente Fox of the National Action Party (PAN).
-The PAN triumphed again in 2006, when Felipe Calderon narrowly defeated former Mexico City Mayor Andres Manuel Lopez Obrador of the Democratic Revolution Party (PRD).
+As a result, Mexican voters broke the PRI's seven-decade lock on the presidency when they elected Vicente Fox of the National Action Party (PAN).
+The PAN triumphed again when Felipe Calderon narrowly defeated former Mexico City Mayor Andres Manuel Lopez Obrador of the Democratic Revolution Party (PRD).
 In protest of the election result, Lopez Obrador and his followers camped out in the central Zocalo plaza and along the Paseo de la Reforma for months, snarling traffic and angering some residents.
 He even tried to set up a parallel presidency, which failed.
-In 2012 the PRI returned to power with the election of Enrique Pena Nieto.
+Mexico's political pendulum continues to swing and in 2018, following Enrique Pena Nieto's one-term stint, Andres Manuel Lopez Obrador was elected as Mexico's president.

 The city, meanwhile, has been spreading westward—upscale residential neighborhoods, hotels, company headquarters, shopping malls and major banks have opened in Sante Fe, once the site of the biggest city dump with accompanying poverty.
 It now looks much like an office park area of San Jose, California, much to the joy of those who zip in and out by car.